Humanities-Data-Lab/lglc-html/README.md

 Lesbian and Gay Liberation in Canada (LGLC) website templates and components built with a token-based design system.

+## 🚀 Quick Start

+1. **View the templates:**
+   - Open `index.html` in a browser to see the active template (currently Organization page)
+   - Open `search.html` to see the search interface

+2. **Customize a page:**
+   - Edit `index.html` and uncomment the desired page template section
+   - Replace placeholder content with your actual data
+   - Update CSS files to match your brand (using design tokens)

+3. **Add new components:**
+   - Create a new CSS file in `css/` directory
+   - Import `design-tokens.css` first, then your component CSS
+   - Use design tokens exclusively (see Component Styling Guide below)

 ## 📁 Project Structure

 ```